Dinosaurs in Jurassic Park: Dilophosaurus

 In both the novel and its film adaptation, a Dilophosaurus uses its venom on the character Dennis Nedry before killing him.
-The animatronic model was nicknamed "Spitter" by Winston's team.
+The animatronic was nicknamed "Spitter" by Winston's team.
 A paintball mechanism was used to spit the venom, which was a mixture of methyl cellulose, K-Y Jelly, and purple food coloring.
+The venom left a stain on Nedry actor Wayne Knight, causing problems when Knight went to film an episode of Seinfeld.
 The film's idea of a neck frill came from a suggestion by concept artist John Gurche.
 The animatronic was made to support three interchangeable heads, depending on the position of the frill.
 The dinosaur's vocal sounds are a combination of a swan, a hawk, a howler monkey, and a rattlesnake.

 Spielberg initially believed that the Dilophosaurus would be the easiest dinosaur to film, although the scene proved harder to shoot that he had expected.
 The scene is set during a storm, and the use of water to simulate the rain resulted in complications for the animal's puppeteer.
+The water leaked into and filled up the puppeteer's box, drenching the puppeteer.
+The rushing water was so loud that the puppeteer was unable to hear Spielberg's directions, and the video monitor he used floated away, so he could not see what was happening either.
 A shot not included in the final film would have shown inflatable venom sacs, located under the animal's mouth.
 These would become visible as the dinosaur spits its venom, which would be expelled from the animatronic's mouth using compressed air.
 However, the atmosphere was cold and humid on-set, and the compressed air became visible under these conditions.
 Spielberg resolved the issue by cutting the scene to Nedry as the venom hits him, rather than showing it exiting the animal's mouth.

 Dilophosaurus was popularized by its film appearance in Jurassic Park, but is considered the most fictionalized dinosaur in the film.
 Horner, in 2013, described Dilophosaurus as a good dinosaur to "make a fictional character out of, because I think two specimens are known, and both of them are really crappy.
 They're not preserved very well".
 Paleontologist Scott Persons later said that the Dilophosaurus is the most controversial dinosaur depiction in the film series.